particuleio/website/content/blog/aws-federated-eks.en.md

 $ kubectl apply -f prometheus-operator-0.45.0/bundle.yml --context=federated-eks-2
 ```
 _Install Prometheus-Operator CRDs in both clusters._

+We can now propagate Prometheus CRD by enabling it through kubefedctl and by patching
+the kubefed-role ClusterRole.

 ``` console
 $ kubefedctl enable Prometheus --federated-group monitoring.coreos.com